timho890000/freestyle-project/PLANNING.md

 ### Information Inputs

 Inputs: User inputs would include a date range, a financial instituion, or a category of spending that you want to analyze (or all               categories!)
         Data inputs include transaction data from user's financial institutions such as credit card companies and banks.
         This information will come from Buxfer.com, which is a website that you can link all your financial institution accounts to.
 You         can also upload statements individually to analyze.
         All information will be dollar amounts, as expenses are all going to be in USD.
+        There may be some initial setup required, such as logging into your bank account, or putting in a statement.
 ### Information Outputs

 Outputs:Outputs would be in the format of US dollars and strings (such as the category of spending)